Glucuronide

 A glucuronide, also known as glucuronoside, is any substance produced by linking glucuronic acid to another substance via a glycosidic bond.
 The glucuronides belong to the glycosides.

 Glucuronidation, the conversion of chemical compounds to glucuronides, is a method that animals use to assist in the excretion of toxic substances, drugs or other substances that cannot be used as an energy source.
 Glucuronic acid is attached via a glycosidic bond to the substance, and the resulting glucuronide, which has a much higher water solubility than the original substance, is eventually excreted by the kidneys.

 Enzymes that cleave the glycosidic bond of a glucuronide are called glucuronidases.

 Classes of glucuronides

 Acyl glucuronide

-Carboxylic acids are a common functional group in many medications, such as NSAIDS, anticonvulsants, and diuretics.
+Carboxylic acids are a common functional group in many medications, such as NSAIDs, anticonvulsants, and diuretics.
 One common pathway for the clearance of carboxylic-acid-containing drugs is via glucuronidation.
 By conjugating one such drug to a glucuronide, the resulting compound should be less toxic and exhibit rapid clearance from the body.
-Many in vitro studies have provided compelling evidence to suggest, however, that acyl glucuronidation could have adverse pharmalogical effects due to protein adduction.
+Many in vitro studies have provided compelling evidence to suggest, however, that acyl glucuronidation could have adverse pharmacological effects due to protein adduction.
 Two mechanisms in which acyl glucuronides lead to protein adduction are: transacylation of the 1-O-β-glucuronide and glycation of the 3-O-β-glucuronide.